govau/design-system-site/content/components/accordion/rationale/usage.md

 heading: When to use accordions
 ---

 We recommend that accordions be used sparingly for primary content on a page.
 While they can be appropriate for organising small, specific sections of content, accordions are not a suitable replacement for well formattted plain text.
-If a user requires all, or most of the informmation on the page it should be visible, and not hidden inside an accordion.
+If a user requires all, or most of the information on the page it should be visible, and not hidden inside an accordion.

 [Things to consider](https://www.nngroup.com/articles/accordions-complex-content/) when using accordions are,